Veronica Root Martinez

-writes about and researches issues related to corporate compliance, drawing on scholarship from the areas of professional ethics, corporate governance, workplace law, corporate social responsibility, and organizational behavior.
+Martinez writes about and researches issues related to professional and organizational ethics, drawing on scholarship from the areas of ethics, compliance, corporate and securities law, workplace law, and equity and inclusion.
 She investigates the institutional mechanisms that firms can utilize to (i) promote ethical norms within professional and organizational environments, (ii) improve long-term compliance with legal and regulatory requirements, and (iii) encourage the development of diversity and inclusion norms.
-She is one of the nation’s foremost experts on corporate compliance, and her compliance scholarship has been published in a range of top journals, including the Columbia Law Review, Cornell Law Review, The University of Chicago Law Review Online, as well as in other journals.
-She is the nation’s leading academic expert on the role of monitors and monitorships, and her scholarship on the topic has appeared in the Virginia Law Review, the Yale Journal on Regulation, and the Fordham Law Review, as well as in other venues.
-She teaches Corporate Compliance & Ethics, Global Compliance Survey, Professional Responsibility, and Contracts.
+Her scholarship has been published in a range of top journals, including the Columbia Law Review, Virginia Law Review, Northwestern Law Review, Cornell Law Review, as well as in other venues.

 Before joining the law school faculty, she was a clerk on the U.S. Court of Appeals for the Fifth Circuit and an attorney at Gibson Dunn in Washington, D.C.
 She is a graduate of the University of Chicago Law School and Georgetown University.